-Figure 1.11.: Schematic of a positive muon decay.
-The black arrows represent the flying paths and the colored arrows represents the particle spins. the situation represents a decay producing a positron of maximum energy.
+Figure 1.11.: Upper panel: Schematic of a positive muon decay.
+The black arrows represent the flying paths and the colored arrows represents the particle spins.
+The lower panel represents the situation of a decay producing a positron of maximum energy.